pivotal-cf/docs-pks/network-profiles-shared-t1.hbs.md

 ## <a id='shared-t1'></a> Shared Tier-1 Topology

-By default, Kubernetes clusters in Tanzu Kubernetes Grid Integrated Edition with NSX have the Shared Tier-1 network topology, in which each cluster shares a single Tier-1 router for its external-facing components: the Kubernetes node, namespace, and NSX load balancer.
+By default, Kubernetes clusters in {{  vars.product }} with NSX have the Shared Tier-1 network topology, in which each cluster shares a single Tier-1 router for its external-facing components: the Kubernetes node, namespace, and NSX load balancer.

 <p class="note"><strong>Note:</strong> The Shared Tier-1 topology requires VMware NSX v2.5.</p>